 Montana Landlord-Tenant Law

 Known as “the Treasure State,” Montana continues to live up to this nickname by having exceptionally low property taxes and rich history.
 Since the COVID-19 pandemic, people have been escaping the big cities and moving to states like Montana where nature and beauty are endless.
 For all of these reasons, Montana is a great state to invest in real estate.
-For our recommendations on exactly where to invest in this state, take a look at our Montana rental investment report – read below for guidance on Montana landlord-tenant law.

 Laws that impact the rental market, landlords, and tenants are constantly being decided in states.
 Make sure you know what’s on your ballot – find Montana voting information here.